 Fish Capture

 Age-0 Chinook Salmon and age-0 and age-1 Coho Salmon were captured throughout the three study tributaries and main stem of the Kenai River (Table 3).
-Juvenile Chinook Salmon were relatively sparse compared to juvenile Coho Salmon in all three tributaries, whereas in the Kenai River main stem Chinook Salmon were more commonly captured (Supplementary information Table S2.)
+Juvenile Chinook Salmon were relatively sparse compared to juvenile Coho Salmon in all three tributaries, whereas in the Kenai River main stem Chinook Salmon were more commonly captured (Supplementary information Table S2).

 Water Temperature